How to Work with Difficult Colleagues, Staff, and Patrons

-Enhance your work life and relationships by learning how to approach difficult people and conversations with confidence.
+Enhance your work life and relationships by learning how to approach difficult interactions and conversations with confidence.

 REGISTER